keisisqrl/docker-fossil/README.md

 Run a basic Fossil server out of a volume

-Files are served out of /data
+Files are served out of `data`. `fossil.fossil` is served if present, otherwise the directory is served with `--repolist`.

 Configuration environment variables: